monsoonmaelstrom/book2/book2.md

 He nods.

-“What about just tying the other key to this flat since all the magic already exists?”
+“What about tying the other key to this flat since all the magic already exists?”
 I ask.

 “I could probably figure it out in a few days,” he says.